hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 they make us feel nearer and dearer to God.
 Hence these names are justifiable in one way, and that is that the words are simply words of endearment, the outcome of the fond love which a true Bhagavata feels for God.
-Take the story of Râdhâ and Krishna in Râsalilâ.
+Take the story of Rādhā and Krishna in Rāsalilā.
 The story simply exemplifies the true spirit of a Bhakta, because no love in the world exceeds that existing between a man and a woman.
 When there is such intense love, there is no fear, no other attachment save that one